-- The governing body supports the headteacher in all attempts to eliminate bullying from our school.
+- The governing body supports the Executive Headteacher in all attempts to eliminate bullying from our school.
 This policy statement makes it very clear that the governing body does not allow bullying to take place in our school, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately. - The governing body monitors the incidents of bullying that occur, and reviews the effectiveness of the school policy regularly.
-The governors require the headteacher to keep accurate records of all incidents of bullying and to report to the governors on request about the effectiveness of school anti-bullying strategies.
+The governors require the Executive Headteacher to keep accurate records of all incidents of bullying and to report to the governors on request about the effectiveness of school anti-bullying strategies. - The governing body responds within ten days to any request from a parent to investigate incidents of bullying.
+In all cases, the governing body notifies the Executive Headteacher and asks him/her to conduct an investigation into the case and to report back to a representative of the governing body.

-• The governing body responds within ten days to any request from a parent to investigate incidents of bullying.
-In all cases, the governing body notifies the headteacher and asks him/her to conduct an investigation into the case and to report back to a representative of the governing body.
+The role of the Executive Headteacher and Head of School

-The role of the headteacher and Senior Teacher
+- It is the responsibility of the Executive Headteacher to implement the school antibullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying.
+The Head of School reports to the governing body about the effectiveness of the anti-bullying policy on request. - The Executive Headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
+The Executive Headteacher or Head of School draws the attention of children to this fact at suitable moments.
+For example, if an incident occurs, they may decide to use assembly as a forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished. - The Executive Headteacher ensures that all staff receive sufficient training to be equipped to deal with all incidents of bullying. - The Executive Headteacher and Head of School sets the school climate of mutual support and praise for success, so making bullying less likely.
+When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.

-- It is the responsibility of the headteacher to implement the school anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying.
-The headteacher reports to the governing body about the effectiveness of the anti-bullying policy on request. - The headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
-The headteacher draws the attention of children to this fact at suitable moments.
-For example, if an incident occurs, the headteacher may decide to use assembly as a forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished. - The headteacher ensures that all staff receive sufficient training to be equipped to deal with all incidents of bullying. - The headteacher sets the school climate of mutual support and praise for success, so making bullying less likely.
-When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour. - The headteacher ensures that appropriate action is taken, including liaising with other staff and parents, and discussing behaviour with the pupils themselves.
+• The Executive Headteacher and Head of School ensures that appropriate action is taken, including liaising with other staff and parents, and discussing behaviour with the pupils themselves.